Why should I adopt a rescue dog from Korea?

 All dogs FKD selected are spayed/neutered and microchipped and completed all standard quarantine and vaccination processes at our partner animal hospitals in Korea.
 The adopters will get the health certificate that proves the dog has received vaccinations for Rabies, DHPPL, Influenza, and Kennel Cough.
 Each dog also must have proof of completing Giardia and Heartworm tests.

 How much does it cost to adopt a Korean rescue dog?

 The adoption fee is $720 CAD including tax and 280 CAD for disabled and senior dogs (over 8 year old).
-The adoption fee helps to offset the cost to transport the dog from Korea to Canada.

 Why is your organization named “Free” Korean Dogs if you charge an adoption fee?

 In our organization name, we are referring to “freeing” or liberating the dogs from the dog meat trade and suffering.
 It is not a monetary reference.

 Where are the dogs currently?
 Can we meet them?

 Most dogs on our website are still in Korea.
 Upon matching the dog to a suitable home in Canada, FKD will start to coordinate the necessary travel plan through flight volunteers or airline cargo services.
 FKD does not provide a “Foster to Adopt” option.